 Serving roasted squid (pla muek yang), roasted duck and pineapple in red curry (gang phed ped yang), and a whole lot more.
 They appear to sell young coconuts too, which would go down a treat on a sultry summer's day.

 I dined here with the Sydney Swing Kats during Chromefest 2018.
 Garnet ordered some muesli shit, while I got the Brittney Loves Ben meal for $19...
+(To read my full review on WOMO, click here.)
 Chi Cong Bakery: 221 The Entrance Road, The Entrance.

 Vietnamese bread shop, with takeaway bánh mì thịt rolls comprising various fillings.
-I bought a standard pork roll one hot afternoon and ate it out on the street...
+I bought a standard pork roll one hot afternoon and ate it out on the street.
+It wasn't too bad..
 Euro Bean Café & Espresso Bar: 119 The Entrance Road, The Entrance.
+Phone: 0412 808453.
+Facebook: Facebook page here.

-For many years while I was trapped in my agoraphobic bubble at Lake Haven, I dreamed of this restaurant, which I had walked past on a rare trip to The Entrance, and been excited by an exotic whiff from the wok.
+For many years while I was trapped in my agoraphobic bubble at Lake Haven, I dreamed of this restaurant, which I had walked past on a rare trip to The Entrance, and been enticed by an exotic whiff from the wok.
 I was with my parents at the time, so I didn't have a chance to sit down and eat something; besides, I would have been too anxious to enjoy it.
-One blustery August afternoon in 2018 I finally made it back to The Entrance and this time I was solo.
+One blustery August afternoon in 2018 I finally made it back to The Entrance and this time I flew solo.
 I ordered duck in yellow curry, which was okay, but nothing sensational.
-Six months later I returned again and this time my meal was slightly more memorable.
-I got the Yum Nua (beef salad) and a cup of Thai iced tea.
+Six months later I returned again and this time my meal was slightly more memorable: I got the Yum Nua (beef salad) and a cup of Thai iced tea.
 It would have been nice if that salad had blown my head off, but it wasn't that spicy.
-The iced tea, however, tasted Asian and exotic...
+The iced tea, however, tasted Asian and exotic.
+I will be back..

 This restaurant is strangely located inside a motel (the El Lago Waters Resort) near the channel, and has a view of the swimming pool.
 Upon entering Spice Affair, I noticed that the owners appeared to be of South Indian appearance, and this thrilled me, since it is difficult to find South Indian food on the Central Coast.
 As I sat down I spotted a dead cockroach underneath my chair, but I didn't let it worry me, since I figured it was better than a live one.
 Presently the kind waitress presented me a menu and sure enough, it covered a variety of decidedly South Indian dishes, such as Soya chops... (to see my complete review on WOMO, click here.)
 The Entrance Hotel: 87 The Entrance Road, The Entrance.
 Phone: (02) 4332 2001.
 Website: website here.